nebblu/ACTio-ReACTio/README.md

 [arXiv:2111.13598](https://arxiv.org/abs/2111.13598)  : "On the road to per cent accuracy VI: the non-linear power spectrum for interacting dark energy with baryonic feedback and massive neutrinos
 "

+[arXiv:2210.01094](https://arxiv.org/abs/2210.01094) : "Fast and accurate predictions of the nonlinear matter power spectrum for general models of Dark Energy and Modified Gravity"

 [arXiv:1606.02520](https://arxiv.org/abs/1606.02520) : "A Perturbative Approach to the Redshift Space Power Spectrum: Beyond the Standard Model"

 [arXiv:1808.01120](https://arxiv.org/abs/1808.01120) : "The one-loop matter bispectrum as a probe of gravity and dark energy"